Arboreta/arboreta-core/README.md

 # Current Roadmap:

+* clean up base code and factor out tests
 * window clipping
 * design data-based or hybrid window system, which can be optimized a lot whole more than the lambda model
-* xlib for the mouse
+* mouse event handling
-* window resizing, also xlib
+* window resizing
-* figure out how to get screen dimensions for wm mode?
+* figure out how to get screen dimensions for wm mode so it's the right size
+* cursor display
+* more keysym handling
+* text editing primitives

 # Near Future:

+* figure out how to interface with sbcl in such a way conditions can be displayed graphically
+* general interface primitives -- menus, items, ect.
 * install script that auto-generates the sesssion manager and desktop files
 * listener REPL ala swank
 * symbol translation table layer